Your First Binary Simulations with POSYDON 🌠

 from posydon.popsyn.synthetic_population import Population

-shows some basic information about the population you’ve just created.
+.
+It contains some basic information about the population you’ve just created.

 [ ]: